 If any of these moisture changes happen too quickly, wood may warp, split, twist or buckle as the different faces of the wood absorb moisture at varying rates.
 For example, end grains will absorb moisture more quickly because the wood has been cut across the wood cells, creating a structure that looks like bundled drinking straws.

 While some manufacturers will recommend a number of days to reach EMC, the only way to be completely confident the flooring has reached EMC is with an accurate wood moisture meter.
 Our damage-free wood moisture meters offer a simple, easy-to-use accuracy that does not mar the flooring.

-With specific gravity settings for both domestic and exotic woods, our pinless wood moisture meters have the ability to “scan” many board feet quickly for instant verification of the wood’s progress towards EMC.
+With specific gravity settings for both domestic and exotic kinds of wood, our pinless wood moisture meters have the ability to “scan” many board feet quickly for instant verification of the wood’s progress towards EMC.
 Once the wood’s MC has stabilized, you can install with complete confidence that the wood flooring will remain durable and beautiful for years to come.

-As wood moves towards EMC on any new site, temperature and relative humidity will determine the amount of moisture that must be absorbed or released, but time becomes the critical component between finding the right moisture balance and having moisture-related flooring problems.
+As wood moves towards EMC on any new site, temperature and RH will determine the amount of moisture that must be absorbed or released, but time becomes the critical component between finding the right moisture balance and having moisture-related flooring problems.

 Latest posts by Tony Morgan (see all)

 - Rough & Ready Lumber: Trading On A Solid Reputation - July 26, 2016